Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 The NEXAH framework enables navigation through complex system regimes.

-Agents can:

-• detect unstable regimes
-• anticipate cascading failures
-• evaluate risk landscapes
-• navigate toward stable attractors
+Agents can detect unstable regimes, anticipate cascading failures, evaluate risk landscapes and navigate toward stable attractors.

-The framework is designed for systems where **state transitions, risk propagation, and navigation decisions must be analyzed together**.
+The framework is designed for systems where state transitions, risk propagation, and navigation decisions must be analyzed together.

 ---